PKD and Employment

 If your absence related to PKD is being counted as sick leave, ask why.
 Bear in mind that absences not related to PKD (e.g. due to a head cold) will be counted in any absence management scheme.

 If your employer issues a warning to you for PKD-related absence, it’s a good idea to seek union support if you’re a member.
-Alternatively, contact ACAS who can advise you along the way.
+Alternatively, contact ACAS in Britain or the LRS in Northern Ireland who can advise you along the way.

 It’s illegal for companies to discriminate or mistreat an employee who is protected by the Equality Act.
 However, there may come a point when your employer takes the view that you’re not able to perform your duties anymore and they have made reasonable adjustments to remove any disadvantages.
 They could take steps to dismiss you on capability grounds due to ill health.